Praneeth74/Obtaining-Fractional-Volumes-of-Hypersphere-in-CUDA/README.md

-To run the gpu executable -
+To run the cuda executable -
 ```
 make ball_samp-cuda
 ```